No-hair and almost-no-hair results for static axisymmetric black holes and ultracompact objects in astrophysical environments: Revisiting Israel's theorem: local vs global aspects

 From this result, we could draw too quickly the conclusion that any distortion of an event horizon away from spherical symmetry leads to a singular behavior.
 This misunderstanding may be reinforced due to the reported vanishing of the Love numbers of black holes (see~\cite{Binnington2009,Poisson:2020vap} for an introduction and~\cite{Damour2009,Damour2009b,Kol2011,Charalambous:2021mea} for the computation for static black holes) being often interpreted as the impossibility of deforming an event horizon.
 However, in this paper we will clearly show that we can separate the deformations of an event horizon from spherical symmetry in terms of the ``agent'' that generates the deformation of the horizon: whether it is an intrinsic deformation (due to the structure of the object itself), or a deformation due to an external gravitational field (due to the presence of a disk of matter; the only external matter consistent with axisymmetry).
 Whereas the former kind of deformations does indeed lead to a singular geometry at $\mathscr{V} = 0^{+}$, the latter gives rise to a perfectly smooth event horizon which departs from spherical symmetry.

 Actually, let us show that the vacuum Einstein equations are compatible with any geometry induced at the horizon, as long as it is topologically a 2-sphere (times an open interval representing time).
 We can show this through a constructive procedure following the approach in~\cite{Frolov1985} that we sketch in here.
-We conveniently choose the coordinates $(t,\mathscr{V},\vec{\theta})$ so that the metric can be written as follows:
+If an analytic static metric exists in an open neighborhood outside a regular topologically-spherical horizon (note that we are excluding more exotic mathematical situations such as the interesting nowhere-differentiable horizons discussed in~\cite{Chrusciel1996}), then one can conveniently choose adapted coordinates $(t,\mathscr{V},\vec{\theta})$ so that the metric reads: